The Sports Law Review: United Kingdom - England & Wales

 It is at the discretion of contracting parties to negotiate provisions contained in a sportsperson's employment contract, provided there is no requirement on the employer to use standard form contracts (and thus be required to include mandatory provisions).

-The year's most high-profile sports employment law case arose from the Employment Appeals Tribunal (EAT) in a decision regarding Jess Varnish, which defined the relationship between a cyclist and British Cycling.48 It was found that a cyclist that signed an Athlete Agreement with British Cycling and received various services, equipment and the right to apply for funding in exchange for agreeing to train, compete and fulfil various other commitments, did not receive the status of an employee.
+In July 2020, the Employment Appeals Tribunal (EAT) ruled on a high-profile sports employment law case regarding Jess Varnish, which defined the relationship between a cyclist and British Cycling.50 It was found that a cyclist that signed an Athlete Agreement with British Cycling and received various services, equipment and the right to apply for funding in exchange for agreeing to train, compete and fulfil various other commitments, did not receive the status of an employee.
 Indeed, it was found that the support Ms Varnish received to train and compete did not amount to remuneration, highlighting that having the option to take up a benefit or not (i.e., coaching services from British Cycling) pointed away from remuneration.
 Further, the EAT ruled that British Cycling was the service and not Ms Varnish.
 At the time of writing, Ms Varnish still has the possibility of appealing the EAT's decision.

 Sports and antitrust law

-Article 101(1) TFEU, which is materially identical to Section 2 of the Competition Act 1998 at domestic level, prohibits agreements between undertakings or decisions by associations of undertakings, which have as their object or effect the prevention, restriction or distortion of competition between Member States.
-Article 102 TFEU, which has been materially reproduced in Section 18 of the Competition Act 1998, prohibits any abuse by one or more undertakings of a dominant position affecting trade between Member States.
+Section 2 of the Competition Act 1998 prohibits agreements between undertakings or decisions by associations of undertakings, which have as their object or effect the prevention, restriction or distortion of competition between Member States.
+Section 18 of the Competition Act 1998 prohibits any abuse by one or more undertakings of a dominant position affecting trade between Member States.

-It is worth also considering the common law doctrine of restraint of trade, which is seen as a form of domestic competition law.54 In Dwight Chambers v.
-British Olympic Association55 for instance, the courts considered the effect of anti-doping rules on an athlete's ability to exercise his or her trade.
+It is worth also considering the common law doctrine of restraint of trade, which is seen as a form of domestic competition law.56 In Dwain Chambers v.
+British Olympic Association57 for instance, the courts considered the effect of anti-doping rules on an athlete's ability to exercise his or her trade.
 First, a claimant must establish that his or her ability to earn a living is being restricted by a given rule.
 If so, the governing body must then demonstrate that the legitimacy of the restriction's aim as well as its proportionality of such restriction.

 Sports and taxation